Medicine in extreme conditions

-Lecturers - experienced Doctors and cetrified Mountain Guides
+Lecturers - experienced Doctors and certified Mountain Guides

 - Medical doctors of any specialty

-- Medical School Students who have completed at least forth year of the study
+- Medical School Students who have completed at least fourth year of the studies

 - Lectures and training is conducted in English, therefor all participants should master the English language well.